dh888222/iwara-ecchi-downloader/README.md

 # iwara-ecchi-downloader
-Downloader video in iwara(r18) by keywords.
+Downloader video in iwara by keywords.

 First of all, you should install python3 and pip3.